bmoxb/rustyboy/README.md

 The Cargo workspace feature is used to keep the emulator itself separate from any particular rendering/window management/input handling frontend.
 All code relating to the emulator itself is found in the `core/` directory, while particular usages of that core library are found in all other directories.
 A high-level overview of the design of the core emulator implementation can be found in `core/README.md`.

-The `macroquad/` directory contains the source code for a frontend to the emulator using the Macroquad library to handle rendering and input handling.
-This can be compiled to run on desktop as well as in the browser via WASM (see the `README.md` file in that directory for instructions).
+## Emulator Frontends

+* `desktop/` - Targets desktop platforms (Linux, Mac, Windows) via [pixels](https://github.com/parasyte/pixels).
+* `web/` - Run in all major web browsers by utilising the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and compling to WASM.
+* `terminal/` - Execute the emulator inside a terminal with the Game Boy display expressed with a grid of Unicode characters.
+* `gbdoctor/` - Run the emulator without a display and the CPU state logged in the format expected by the [Game Boy Doctor](https://robertheaton.com/gameboy-doctor/) tool.
+This frontend exists for development and testing purposes.